 Whether you’re newly certified, have recently moved, or are looking for new teaching opportunities, searching for Pilates jobs can be nerve-racking.

-When I moved to Toronto as a newly certified Pilates mat instructor, I wanted to experience different types of teaching opportunities.
+When I moved to Toronto as a newly Pilates mat instructor, I wanted to experience different types of teaching opportunities.

 It took a bit of persistence, but within a few months, I was teaching in gyms, studios and corporate settings throughout the city.